zloywolk/imap-to-discord/README.md

 The following detector types are available:

-* `All` - The default detectors, allows everything.
+* `All` - The default detector, allows everything.
 * `Named` - Only allows things with a certain name.
 (Hint: A shorthand for using a case-insensitive named detector is to directly use the name instead of an object like `"Source": "your-imap-server-1"`)
   * `Name` - The name the thing being detected must have. (**Required**)
   * `CaseSenstive` - Must the casing match?
 (Default: `false`)